 Ideally the comfort range – the range in which most people feel pretty good – is about 30% to 60% approximately.
 The truth is, what feels best to you depends on you and varies from person to person.

-A great rule of thumb is to think of about 50% as a good upper limit for both in your home and basement.
+A great rule of thumb is to think of about 50% as a good upper limit for both your home and basement.
 Under 60% is necessary to control or prevent mold growth.
 In order to reduce or prevent dust mite problems, you’ll want to keep it under 50%.

 So, for several practical reasons, around 45% is a good setting for your dehumidifier.

 Note that you should always check the minimum operating temperature of your humidifier.
 Be sure you don’t attempt to operate it at a lower temperature than it’s rated for.

 Basement dehumidifier settings

 Basements are quite a bit different from the rest of your home.
 This is primarily due to being surrounded in most cases by soil that’s high in moisture.
-Because of this, humidity levels down there are a source of odors and mold if you don’t take action.
+Because of this, humidity levels down there can be a source of odors and mold if you don’t take action.

 Windows that aren’t sealed properly are also a source of additional humidity from the outdoors.
 Don’t overlook this.
 If your basement is exposed to a constant source of moisture from outside your humidifier will have to work constantly.

 That’s definitely a problem!
 This means your electric bill will be high and your dehumidifier’s life span will shorten.
 Not to mention how much water you’ll have to dump from the container if not using a water removal drain setup!